hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 3. there is no "context outside of object" as you can put this object into different other objects or none at all

 [8:43:13](#16203769932882FrKuQ:gitter.im) <hiiamboris (NOT THIS ONE)>:
-I suggest you implement your idea first on mezz level or using system/lexer/pre-load, see how it helps you and then present it to us í ½í¸‰
+I suggest you implement your idea first on mezz level or using system/lexer/pre-load, see how it helps you and then present it to us ğŸ˜‰

 [8:45:23](#16203771232883bTRPN:gitter.im) <hiiamboris (NOT THIS ONE)>:
 And there is no exceptions made for `self`.